I can't explain crap so I'm just gonna say that it's a supernatural series about werewolves. And I appreciate any and all feedback I can get. Thanks.

 What is even weirder is that she’s not the only one.
 There have been three other deaths all ruled as animal attacks.
 One was in Spruce Woods outside of town, one was in an alley inside Eastcliff, and one in an abandoned neighborhood, where a homeless man was killed.
 If it was only one or two attacks that happened inside of town, it would have been odd, but nothing to get suspicious over.
 I would have assumed it was just a fluke.
 But three?
 And a fourth outside of town?
 I’m not so sure what’s happening is animal attacks.

-I tried to rationalize it by telling myself that the wolf population is at an unusual high, but it's hard, especially because of the time that they are happening;.
-Every month for the past four months, for only one day: the full moon.
+I tried to rationalize it by telling myself that the wolf population is at an unusual high, but it's hard, especially because of the time that they are happening.
+It’s been every month for the past four months, for only one day: the full moon.
 At first I thought nothing of it, but now?
 Once or twice is a coincidence, but four?
 That's a pattern.

 Of course, this was strange and mysterious to me, but my first thought wasn’t, Werewolves are real!
 I’d have to be crazy to just immediately hop aboard that train.
 No, I tried to rationalize it, telling myself that if werewolves were real, what makes me so special that I would be the one to find out?
 If they were real, wouldn’t someone have found proof a long time ago?
 Why would I get to witness something so magical and mysterious and horrifying?
 There's much more important people than me.